 You need to tell the reader a little about the background to the topic.
 We know what you’re going to argue for but what is the argument topic itself?
 Give the reader some information about the history of the topic or how it is relevant today.

 Your thesis statement is the basis for the foundation of your entire essay.
 It is usually a simple sentence but one which encapsulates the position you are going to take in writing your argumentative essay.
-It could be your opening sentence but regardless, it will appear in the introduction and needs to be worked on until it is perfect.
+It could be your creative opening sentence but regardless, it will appear in the introduction and needs to be worked on until it is perfect.
 This is the statement from which your various points of view will be drawn.

 Finally it’s important in creating your introduction that you do not include certain things.
 The main points which you will reveal in your fact paragraphs will never appear in your introduction.
 Your summing up of the arguments you will make appears in your summary and will never appear in your introduction.